Citation, DOI, disclosures and article data

 Treatment and prognosis

 Prognosis depends on the severity and on the presence or absence of transfusion-related disease.
-HIV is a leading cause of death.
+Complications from HIV and cirrhosis are leading causes of death.
 Life expectancy in those without HIV is ~62 years 2.

 - 1. National Heart, Lung, and Blood Institute.
 Hemophilia.
 NHLBI Diseases and Conditions Index.
 Available at http://www.nhlbi.nih.gov/health/dci/Diseases/hemophilia/hemophilia_all.html.